Adriana Smith’s Case Isn’t Fiction — It’s Forced Pregnancy In Real Time

 “

-The more we speak out, the more we create a culture that puts pressure on lawmakers to answer for the policies they’ve created that weaponize our bodies.
+The more we speak out, the more we create a culture that puts pressure on lawmakers to answer for the policies they’ve created that weaponise our bodies.

 ”